 When I lived in New York, one of the perks was getting to witness the city’s star power.
 It’s home to the Met Gala, numerous award shows and the iconic New York Fashion Week.
 You might consider yourself a realist, writing off these events along with the ones broadcasted on TV as fake and scripted.
 I don’t disagree, but there’s one reason to love these shows aside from the fashion and glam.

 The show must go on, even with hitches.
 Once in a while, an actor or actress on stage accepting an award experiences a technical difficulty.
 A movie star trips on the red carpet or a model falls head over heels on the runway or experiences a wardrobe malfunction.
 Of course, I don’t want to see these things happen to them, but I watch how they come back from their snafus and move forward with poise.

 I admire those who handle that embarrassing moment with grace and dignity.
 The tabloids and social media will savagely pick them apart, but these celebrities don’t let the negativity define them.
 They go off to shoot their next film or they go on talk shows to laugh with the host and plug a new book.

 You might be wondering, how does this story relate to me?
 I’m not rich and famous.
-My point is, we’re all imperfect human beings no matter our level of power and wealth and unfortunate situations big and small are the reality we all face.
+My point is, we’re all imperfect human beings no matter our level of power and wealth and unfortunate situations big and small is the reality we all face.
 It’s not that we fall down that matters, it’s that we learn how to get back up after the fall.